Baerthe/RedSrc/Architecture.md

         /common/; A folder containing all common data classes.
             - InfoCommon: Basic information shared by all entities (e.g., name, description).
 This can be exported on a component to link to it.
             - AssetCommon: Asset references shared by all entities (e.g., sprites, sounds).
+            - IDCommon: Unique identifiers for entities.
+    - CraftData: Structures defining crafting recipes and requirements.
+    - EffectData: Definitions for various effects (e.g., status effects, buffs).
     - SaveData: Structures for saving and loading game state.
     - LevelData: Structures defining level layouts and properties.
+    - ItemData: Definitions for items, including properties and behaviors.
+    - IndexData: Structures for indexing and lookup of game data.
+We use these to register scenes and data assets for easy retrieval by other systems.

 - ## Layer 2 (as well): Behavior Components
 - Namespace: Component